Calla lily care basics for gardeners

 Next, cut back any long stems that have become leggy over time.
 These can be pruned back to about 6 inches above soil level for a neat appearance.
 Be sure to use sharp garden shears so you don’t damage the stem while cutting it off at an angle just above a leaf node (the point where new growth emerges).
 This will encourage more branching out at this spot, resulting in fuller plants with more blooms.

 If your calla lily has been flowering heavily throughout the season, you may want to remove some of its spent flowers as well as any seed pods if they are present on the plant.
 Don’t make the plant put energy into growing seeds if you don’t need it to.
-Let it focus on growing foliage so it can photosynthesize and grow more flowers.
+Like with dragon lilies, let the plants focus on growing foliage to photosynthesize and grow more flowers.

 Finally, give your calla lilies a good trimming every few years by cutting them down to ground level during the winter dormancy period when they aren’t actively growing anymore.
 This helps stimulate fresh new growth for next year’s showy display.
 With proper pruning techniques and regular maintenance, you’ll enjoy beautiful blooms from your calla lilies each year without too much effort required on your part – now that is something worth celebrating.